jerith/Platform-Guild/language-guides/python/development.rst

 (most prominently TLS certificate verification, which is now turned *on* by default [finally] as of 2.7.10 in :pep:`476`).

-Additionally, installing packages directly into the global system Python can conflict with package installations done by a system package manager, or worse with dependencies of the operating system itself.
+Additionally, installing `packages <package>`  directly into the global system Python can conflict with package installations done by a system package manager, or worse with dependencies of the operating system itself.